Letters of Testamentary

 Obtaining a Letter of Testamentary for a Texas Estate

 If your loved one has died, you may have been told that you need to provide them with a “Letter of Testamentary” in order for you to access a bank account or other property.
 Though this sounds like a simple task, unfortunately, that’s not the case.
 You cannot just call or visit the courthouse to get a one.
 Obtaining it will involve a court proceeding and you should have the help of a lawyer.

-Chris Parvin is a Board Certified specialist in probate law.
+Chris Parvin is Board Certified in Estate Planning & Probate Law by the Texas Board of Legal Specialization.
 Our firm assists personal representatives, executors and family members in all steps of the Texas probate process, including obtaining Letters of Testamentary.
 If you would like help with probate of a Texas estate, call our office: (469) 607-4500.
 We can handle every detail for you, even if you are living out of state